 Political consultant pleads guilty in murder-for-hire plot

 NEWARK, N.J.
-(AP) — A political consultant in New Jersey has admitted paying two men to kill a longtime associate in 2014 who worked with him on various campaigns.
+(AP) — A New Jersey political consultant and one of the two men he paid to kill a longtime associate in 2014 have admitted to the plot in court.

+Bomani Africa, 61, pleaded guilty to helping carry out the the murder-for-hire scheme Wednesday before a judge in federal court in Newark during a video conference.

-Sean Caddle, 44, of Hamburg, appeared in federal court by videoconference Tuesday and pleaded guilty to conspiracy to commit murder for hire.
+The development comes just a day after political consultant Sean Caddle, of Hamburg, New Jersey, appeared in court and pleaded guilty to a conspiracy to commit murder for hire charge.

+A motive in the scheme is not clear.
+Messages have been left with attorneys for Africa and Caddle.
+An automated message on Caddle’s cell phone said he wasn’t accepting calls.

-Caddle solicited a Connecticut resident in April 2014 to commit the killing for thousands of dollars, prosecutors said.
-That person recruited an accomplice from Philadelphia and they fatally stabbed the victim and set fire to the victim’s apartment the next month, prosecutors said.
+According to authorities, Caddle solicited a Connecticut resident in April 2014 to commit the killing for thousands of dollars.
+That person recruited an accomplice from Philadelphia and they fatally stabbed the victim and set fire to the victim’s apartment the next month.
+Prosecutors did not identify the names of suspects, but Africa said in court that he helped carry out the conspiracy on Caddle’s behalf.

-Prosecutors did not release the names of the victim or the suspects, but NJ.com reported the circumstances of the case matched the death of Michael Galdieri, 52, who was the son of the late former state Sen. James Galdieri.
+Prosecutors also did not identify the other suspect or the victim.
+But Africa named the victim in court as Michael Galdieri, the son of late former state Sen. James Galdieri.
+News outlets had earlier reported that the circumstances of the death matched those of Michael Galdieri.

 “This was a callous and violent crime, and this defendant is as responsible as the two men who wielded the knife,” U.S. Attorney Philip Sellinger said in a statement.

-Note: This story has been corrected to show that the government agreed to not pursue further charges as part of the plea agreement.
-It did not agree to drop additional charges.